Recently I took up chess again.

 Reading a bit more about chess strategy and playing this opening made me better understand why–as with so many things in my life that I’ve started but never finished–I never pursued chess seriously.

-One of the reasons I didn’t is because, whenever I did play, I would lose.
+One of the reasons I didn’t was because, whenever I did play, I would lose.

 Which, obviously, I didn’t enjoy.